 - Enable the Show icon in the system tray toggle.

 Configure the time and frequency of updates of the endpoint software.

 Update options are not configurable for Android devices.
-For more information, see Configure Android Device Security Settings.
+For more information, see Configure Android Device Settings.

 To configure updates to the endpoint security software: